GLOBAL MARKETS-Stocks gain on corporate results, surprising U.S. data

 NEW YORK, April 25 World equity markets advanced on Thursday as solid corporate earnings and data indicating the U.S. labor market remains resilient despite signs of slower growth buoyed optimism about the economy, an outlook that sent bond prices lower.

-Wall Street followed gains in global and emerging market indices after the Labor Department said the number of Americans filing new claims for unemployment benefits fell last week by a surprisingly large 16,000.
+Wall Street opened mostly higher, following gains in global and emerging market indices, after the Labor Department said the number of Americans filing new claims for unemployment benefits fell last week by a surprisingly large 16,000.

 "Investors have recently grown skittish about the U.S. economy losing steam following a run of soft data on the consumer and manufacturing," said Joe Manimbo, senior market analyst at Western Union Business Solutions in Washington D.C.